 What Do I Need To Create A Tennessee Sportsbook Account?

-Once they’re live, sportsbooks will ask you for the following information:
+To register at Tennessee sportsbooks, apps will ask you for the following information:

 - Phone Number